What Is a Diabetes Diet?

-- Cut whole wheat bagels in half with a serrated knife to make 4 pizza crust circles.
+Cut whole wheat bagels in half with a serrated knife to make four pizza crust circles.
 Place them cut side up on a baking sheet.
 Spread about 1 1/2 tablespoons of pizza sauce (or 1/2 tablespoon of pesto or light garlic & herb cheese spread) over each pizza half.

-- Spread the spinach and mushroom mixture evenly over the pizza halves and broil about 4 inches from the heat until cheese is bubbling.
+Spread the spinach and mushroom mixture evenly over the pizza halves and broil about 4 inches from the heat until the cheese is bubbling.
 Watch carefully so it doesn't burn.

 Per serving (using pizza sauce): 452 calories, 25 g protein, 62 g carbohydrate, 12.5 g fat, 4.7 g saturated fat, 4.8 g monounsaturated fat, 3 g polyunsaturated fat, 21 mg cholesterol, 11.5 g fiber, 836 mg sodium.
 Calories from fat: 25%.
 Omega-3 fatty acids = 0.2 grams, omega-6 fatty acids = 2.8 grams